 2 Admin and running a workshop 🏫

-The r3admin R helper package automates many aspects of running the course, at least at the administrative and coordinating side of things.
+The r3admin R helper package automates many aspects of running the workshop, at least at the administrative and coordinating side of things.
 Read the documentation there to see how to use that package to streamline admin tasks.

-• A recommended ratio of instructor/helper to participant is about 1 to 4-6, which we’ve found ensures the smoothest learning experience.
+• A recommended ratio of instructor/helper to participant is about 1 to 5-7, which we’ve found ensures the smoothest learning experience.

-2.2 Before the course
+2.2 Before the workshop

 • If there are groups, randomize it so participants go with random people.
-Since courses are also a chance to network and meet new people, forcing them into groups with new people helps to set the atmosphere so that everyone intentionally doesn’t know the others (though they might by chance).
+Since workshops are also a chance to network and meet new people, forcing them into groups with new people helps to set the atmosphere so that everyone intentionally doesn’t know the others (though they might by chance).
 Having people randomly assigned to groups also reduces the anxiety associated with “having to find or make a group”.

 2.3 The first day